primitive/primitiveone/README.md

 # Primitive One Theme
 A WordPress REST API Theme

-Built with NPM, React 16 and Frontity.
+Built with Node.js, React 16 and Frontity.
-And a little help from our friends: Bootstrap 4, GSAP and ScrollMagic.
+With a little help from our friends: Bootstrap 4, GSAP and ScrollMagic.

-1st Release (September 12, 2019):
+1st Release (September 16, 2019):
 Static

 To Do >>>>>>